Links To Cat's-eye Quartz Information Topics On This Page:

 Quartz varieties are commonly separated into two groups based on the size of the individual grains or crystals; macrocrystalline quartz in which individual crystals are distinguishable with the naked eye, and cryptocrystalline quartz in which the individual crystals are too small to be easily distinguishable under the light microscope.

-Some of the macrocrystalline quartz varieties are: Amethyst, Ametrine, Cat's-eye Quartz, Citrine, Phantom Quartz , Rock Crystal, Rose Quartz, Rutilated Quartz and Smoky Quartz.
+Some of the other macrocrystalline quartz varieties are: Amethyst, Ametrine, Citrine, Phantom Quartz and Cat's-eye Quartz.
+Some other very well known macrocrystalline quartz varieties are Rose Quartz, Rutilated Quartz & Smoky Quartz.

 The cryptocrystalline varieties of quartz may be separated into two types;